patmha/CiTOCrawler/README.md

   --debug               use debug mode (which generates extra output)
 ```

-Command-line arguments (if passed in) have precedence over the parameters set in the JSON configuration file (eg. the `conf.json` file located in the CiTOCrawler folder).
+Command-line arguments (if passed in) have precedence over corresponding parameters set in the JSON configuration file (eg. `conf.json`).